saumya/ray/contents/articles/15/index.md

 - Less logical and more intuitional
 - Eager to learn

 Well, I can go on and on.
 But the thing is, you have to be careful.
-Like all seniours are not helpful, not all young ones have the qualities.
+Like all seniors are not helpful, not all young ones have the qualities.
-If you are a good mentor, then make them conversant with the tools and `do not` tell them, `how to do`, at first.
-Ask them `what to do ?`, you will be surprised by the result.
+If you are a good mentor, then `make them conversant with the tools` and `do not` tell them, `how to do`, at first.
+Ask them `what to do ?`, you will be surprised by the results, they produce.

 Happy Pair-Programming.